 You can also view case studies of existing Changing Places toilets to see some examples.

 Q: What is the difference between an accessible toilet and a Changing Places toilet?

 Standard accessible toilets do not provide changing benches or hoists, and most are too small to accommodate more than one person, meaning carers cannot assist an individual in using them.
 Thousands of people with disabilities cannot use these types of facilities, and need the additional equipment or space (at least 12 square metres) provided by a Changing Places toilet.

 Users include people with severe and multiple learning disabilities and people with a range of other disabilities, such as muscular dystrophy and muscle-wasting conditions, cerebral palsy, motor neurone disease, multiple sclerosis, stroke, some older people and other specific disabilities.

 Q: How many Changing Places toilets are there?

-Across the UK, there are just over 1,300 Changing Places toilets (as at September 2019).
+Across the UK, there are just over 1,700 Changing Places toilets.
 Approximately 100 Changing Places toilets are registered each year across the UK.